codeagon/Astral-TERA/README.md

 - Start TERA-Proxy however you would normally

 **NOTE:** Due to current unmapped packets, some features (webbrowser support) will not work.
 The opcode required is `S_SHOW_AWESOMIUMWEB_SHOP`. `21587` for NA, `53369` for EU.
+**Also note:** This module is still very much a WIP, some features may be broken, not work as intended or change drastically in the future.

 If this doesn't work or isn't clear, send a message in [this discord](https://discord.gg/uhDAXWQ)'s help channel.
 ## Config